trulia/webpagetest-charts-ui/README.md

 1. clone this repo

+1. `npm install` inside the repo.

 1. `WPT_API="http://where-your-wpt-api-is-running:port" npm start`

-1. Visit the app and port and you should see a list of available tests.
+1. Visit the app and port and you should see a list of available tests (assuming your API has completed some test runs).

 If things get weird You can get into debug mode with: